 The Operation Anthropoid memorial in Prague

-This memorial—formally known as the National Memorial to the Heroes of the Heydrich Terror—was installed by and is managed by the Military History Institute of Prague, a museum, research center, library, and archive facility of the Armed Forces of the Czech Republic.
-Also, the Operation Anthropoid memorial in Prague is, more or less, the only WWII site to visit in Prague.
+This memorial—formally known as the National Memorial to the Heroes of the Heydrich Terror—was installed by and is managed by the Military History Institute of Prague–a museum, research center, library, and archive facility of the Armed Forces of the Czech Republic.

-I first visited Prague in September of 2016 (I’ve since visited multiple times).
-Shortly before my trip, I saw the trailer for a movie called Anthropoid, set in the Czech capital and starring none other than the 50 Shades of Grey guy and the Scarecrow from Batman.
+I first visited Prague in September 2016 (I’ve since visited several times).
+Shortly before my trip, I saw the trailer for a movie called Anthropoid, set in the Czech capital and starring Jamie Dornan and Cillian Murphy.

 This movie—touted as one of the most historically accurate films out there—was my first encounter with Operation Anthropoid and this story has captivated me ever since.